xvik/dropwizard-guicey/README.md

 Look [tests](https://github.com/xvik/dropwizard-guicey/tree/master/src/test/groovy/ru/vyarus/dropwizard/guice/support)
 for configuration examples.

+After application start look application log for dropwizard style extension installation reports.

 Bundle options:
 * `enableAutoConfig` enables auto scan on one or more packages to scan.
-If not set - no auto scan will be performed.
+If not set - no auto scan will be performed and default installers will not be available.
 * `searchCommands` if true, command classes will be searched in classpath and registered in bootstrap object.
 Auto scan must be enabled.
 By default commands scan is disabled (false), because it may be not obvious.
 * `modules` one or more guice modules to start.
 Not required: context could start even without custom modules.
 * `disableInstallers` disables installers, found with auto scan.
 May be used to override default installer or disable it.
 Note: when auto scan not enabled no installers will be registered automatically.
-* `features` registers feature installers.
+* `installers` registers feature installers.
 Used either to add installers from packages not visible by auto scan or to configure installers when auto scan not used.
-* `beans` manually register classed (for example, when auto scan disabled).
+* `extensions` manually register classes (for example, when auto scan disabled).
 Classes will be installed using configured installers.
 * `build` allows specifying guice injector stage (production, development).
 By default, PRODUCTION stage used.

 ### Classpath scan